Funding Priority: Nokom's House

 Join us in support of the Indigenous land-based lab Nokom's House

-Nokom's House will be a "grandmother centered" space for research, community engagement, land-based activities and ceremony, built in the U of G Arboretum.
+Nokom's House will be a grandmother-centered space for research, community engagement, land-based activities and ceremony, built in the University of Guelph Arboretum.
 This site will encompass gardens, a sacred fire, ceremonial grounds and a granny's cabin/research hub where visiting, cooking, creative work and retreat activity can take place.

 Dr. Kim Anderson (Family Relations and Applied Nutrition), Dr. Sheri Longboat (Rural Planning and Development) and Dr. Brittany Luby (History) are the driving force behind Nokom's House.

 Within the Métis (Anderson), Haudenosaunee (Longboat), and Anishinaabe (Luby) cultures, grandmothers hold distinct leadership positions and responsibility for the wellbeing of relations, both human and in the natural world.

 This team will work collaboratively with community 'grandmothers' to implement research projects that advance wellness for humans and the natural world, and in so doing will contribute to truth, reconciliation, and decolonization within the University community and beyond.

 Construction of Nokom's House is anticipated to begin in 2023.
 Stay tuned for a community workshop in February or March 2023.